dnhn/git-audio/readme.md

 1. Clone this repository

-2. Open [post-commit](./post-commit) and set the correct file path based on your system
+1. Open [post-commit](./post-commit) and set the correct file path based on your system

    ```shell
    AUDIO="/path/to/gca/audio.wav"
    ```

-3. Install the hook into your repository
+1. Install the hook into a repository

    ```shell
    cd /path/to/your/repo
    cp /path/to/gca/post-commit .git/hooks/
    ```

-4. Make the hooks executable
+1. Make the hooks executable

    ```shell
    chmod +x .git/hooks/post-commit
    ```

-5. Commit!
+1. Commit!

 ## Thanks